VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 Run the application again.
 You should see the capsule falling down and landing on the ground. 🎉 Unfortunately, it's still a black capsule on a black ground 🤦‍♂️.
 But don't worry, we’ll fix that later!
 In the meantime, you can move the camera around using the mouse and keyboard (Q or E) to lower or raise the camera and watch the capsule roll around on the ground. 🖱️⌨️

 {% include _alert.html type:'info' title: "If you're wondering why the ground is invisible from below, it's due to back face culling.
-This technique prevents the engine from drawing polygons that face away from the camera, which helps improve performance by avoiding unnecessary rendering." %}
+This technique prevents the engine from drawing polygons that face away from the camera, improving performance by avoiding unnecessary rendering.
+The same applies to the cube and other primitives: if the camera is inside the object, the walls won't be visible." %}

 {% include _alert.html type:'success' title: "You’ve learned how to add a 3D ground plane to the scene, giving the capsule a surface to land on.
 Now, the capsule falls and lands on the ground, making the scene feel more dynamic." %}